zach2039/vs-toolworksadditions/README.md

 Extras
 --------

  * All credit for Toolworks goes to Crupette.
-This addon mod is not officially endorced by Crupette.
+Crupette has given me permission to publish this addon mod.